bardadon/Movies-Data-ETL/README.md

 # Movies-Data-ETL

-The goal of this ETL process is to load data into a Google Cloud Storage Bucket.
+The goal of this ETL process is to extract movies ratings data, process and load it into a new Google Cloud Storage Bucket.

 ## The steps are:
 1. Download ratings and movies data from https://files.grouplens.org/datasets/movielens.